saguileran/birdsongs/.ipynb_checkpoints/README-checkpoint.md

 # Song Birds

-This is my dissertation requiere to get the universitary degree of physics at National University of Colombia.
+This is my dissertation requiered to obtain a degree of physics at the National University of Colombia.